wheynelau/mock-openai/README.md

 mock-openai
 ```

 The server will start on `localhost:8079` by default.
-You can change the port by setting the `PORT` environment variable.
+You can change the port by setting the `SERVER_PORT` environment variable.

 ### Endpoints